ffund/tcp-ip-essentials/lab-multicast/simple.md

 ping -I eth1 -c 3 -b 255.255.255.255
 ```

-to send a broadcast frame (with a different broadcast address).
+to send a broadcast frame to the limited broadcast address.

 Then, also on "juliet", run